iSchomer/Dualfoil_Storage_Device/README.md

  ```

  3. This should download a `Dualfoil_Storage_Device` directory.
 Follow this and change into the `docker` directory.
- 4. Make clean, and then use the command 'make dualfoil' to ensure that the program compiles on your system.
+ 4. Make clean, and then use the command `make dualfoil` to ensure that the program compiles on your system.
  5. Lastly, run a docker container with the pycap image:

  ```